Soham-Chatt/COPL/assignment2/README.md

 to our reduction strategy.

 ## Deviations from the Assignment
-None.
+For some expressions, the output with parentheses is a bit off.
+However, this only has to do with the to_string methods.
+The actual AST is generated correctly and can be verified using the -d flag.
 We have adhered to the requirements of the assignment according to the **must** rules and have implemented the following additional features:

 **should**
 - report an error for syntax errors